Plida05/employee-salary-calculator/README.md

 # 💼 Employee Salary Calculator

-A simple Python command-line application that calculates an employee's total salary based on job grade and overtime hours.
+A Python command-line application that calculates an employee's total income based on job grade and overtime hours.
+The application applies different overtime rates according to business rules and displays a detailed salary breakdown.

-This project was developed to practice Python fundamentals, conditional statements, user input handling, and basic business logic implementation.

 ---